 The Kinky Brain - The Neuroscience of BDSM

 © 2023 by Hermes Solenzol.
-Copyright Office Preregistration number PRE000012751.
+Copyright Office Preregistration number PRE000012751

 Part 1 - The Basics

-BDSM Is Not Science, It’s an Art!
+BDSM Is an Art

 Kinks, Squicks and Kink-Shaming